 Not every accounting solution we reviewed provides a mobile app.
 We liked that Zoho Books’ mobile app is available for iOS, Android and Windows mobile devices.
 You can use the app to create invoices, run reports, capture receipts, record expenses, and track billable time no matter where you are.

 We were impressed by Zoho’s client portal, which makes it easy for your customers to view their invoices and pay their bills online.
 You can also use it to send estimates and chat within the program.
 Zoho even alerts you when your customer views an estimate or invoice, accepts or declines an estimate, or makes a payment.

-Although inventory-tracking tools are available only with Zoho’s Professional plan, we found them helpful.
-The software shows you the available quantity when you enter an item on an invoice.
+Although inventory-tracking tools are available only with Zoho’s Professional plan, we found them helpful during our test run of the software.
+Zoho shows you the available quantity when you enter an item on an invoice.
 If you enter a higher number than the amount of stock you have on hand, the number turns red.
 We also liked that you can set up the system to automatically email you a notification when the inventory drops below a specific number.

 If your inventory needs are more advanced — say you need to bundle items, for instance — you can add the Zoho Inventory app to the accounting program for an additional cost.
 Businesses that carry many items or customized products or have more complex inventory needs might want to read our review of Xero, which recently beefed up its inventory automation features.